mkolas/take-network/content/post/advent2017.md

             to_return = x+1
         index += 1

 We're not even using a data structure anymore!
-Next year I might just take a mandatory break when I long numbers in the second part of question; tossing our your expectations and approaching the problem from a fresh perspective is surprisingly powerful.
+Next year I might just take a mandatory break when I see big numbers in the second part of a question; tossing out your expectations and approaching the problem from a fresh perspective is surprisingly powerful.

 ### Generators In Python Are Pretty Slick